 All students, both internal and external, must apply for a place in our Sixth Form.
-For September 2018 admission, applications must be received by Monday 26 February 2018.
-Application forms are available both through our website and the School Office.
+For September 2017 admission, external applications must be received by Friday 16 December 2016 and internal applications by Friday 10 February 2017.
+Application forms are available both through the 'Sixth Form' section of our website and the School Office.